-22.)
+13.39) Once again, the theory is simple.
 Attach a power supply to two resistors connected in parallel.
-The voltage across each will be the same and, to a very good approximation, will equal the voltage across the power supply.
-Once again, the theory is simple.
-Nothing will happen to the current through the top the resistors if the resistor in the center of the circuit is removed.
+The voltage across each will be the same and will equal, to a very good approximation, the voltage across the power supply.
+In theory, nothing will happen to the current through either of the resistors if the other resistors is removed.
 Why?
-Because the voltage across the top resistor will still equal the voltage across the power supply, and the current through that resistor will still be V/R. So, our hapless teacher (this time a male) takes two light bulbs and hooks them in parallel across a DC power supply.
-He connects a voltmeter across the power supply and uses it to set the voltage at 50 volts.
-He then unscrews one of the light bulbs expecting to find that the brightness of the second bulb will not change.
-What he finds instead is that it gets brighter.
-What's more, when he examined the voltmeter, he finds that the voltage has gone up to 70 volts.
-He manually turns the voltage back down to 50 volts and finds, as expected, that the light bulb is back to its original brightness.
-Nevertheless, there he stands before a classroom full of students looking like Jack the idiot because he has no idea how to explain what they just saw.
+The voltage will not change across the remaining resistor, so the current should still be V_R/R .
+So, our hapless teacher (this time a male) takes two light bulbs, hooks them in parallel across a DC power supply, connects a voltmeter across the power supply and uses the meter to set the voltage at 80 volts.
+He then unscrews one of the light bulbs expecting to find that the brightness of the second bulb does not change.
+What he finds is that it gets brighter.
+So there he sits before a classroom full of students looking like Jack the idiot, with no explanation to be had.
 Is Ohm's Law working here?
-If not, why not?
-If so, how so?
-In short, what's going on?
+In any case, why is the circuit acting the way it is?